-Section 2.A: Approved Application: The School's approved application to operate a charter school is appended hereto as Appendix 1 and is incorporated herein by reference.
-If any provision of this Charter is inconsistent with Appendix 1, the provisions of this Charter shall prevail.

-Section 2.B.1: Effective Date: This Charter shall become effective on July 1, 2012 or upon signing by both parties, whichever date is later.

-Section 2.B.2: Start-Up Date: The school calendar of the School shall be consistent with the Sponsor's public school calendar for each school year.
+- Section 2.A: Approved Application: The School's approved application to operate a charter school is appended hereto as Appendix 1 and is incorporated herein by reference.
+If any provision of this Charter is inconsistent with Appendix 1, the provisions of this Charter shall prevail. - Section 2.B: Term of Charter: Unless terminated earlier pursuant to Section 1002.33, Florida Statutes, or upon the terms contained herein, this charter shall cover a term of years commencing on July 1, 2012 and ending on June 30, 2015. - Section 2.B.1: Effective Date: This Charter shall become effective on July 1, 2012 or upon signing by both parties, whichever date is later. - Section 2.B.2: Start-Up Date: The initial start-up of the School shall be consistent with the beginning of the Sponsor's public school calendar for each school year.
 In all years of operation, the School will follow the public school calendar adopted by the Sponsor unless otherwise stated and approved in the Application (Appendix 1) or by an amendment to this Charter.
-The School shall provide instruction for at least one hundred eighty (180) school days or the number of days required by law for other public schools, and may provide instruction for additional days.

-Section 2.B.3: Charter Modification: This Charter may be modified during its term by mutual agreement of the parties, provided such modifications are agreed to in writing and executed by both parties.
+The School shall provide instruction for at least one hundred eighty (180) school days or the number of days required by law for other public schools, and may provide instruction for additional days. - Section 2.B.3: Charter Modification: This Charter may be modified during its term by mutual agreement of the parties, provided such modifications are agreed to in writing and executed by both parties.
 Alteration of the grade levels served will require approval of a subsequent or supplemental charter school application to serve those additional grades.
-Furthermore, no modifications may alter student eligibility for enrollment except as permitted by applicable law.

-Section 2.B.3.a: High Performing Charter School: As per Section 1002.331 Florida Statutes, a State designated high-performing charter school may increase its student enrollment once per school year by up to 15 percent more than the capacity identified in the charter and expand grade levels within kindergarten through grade 12 to add grade levels not already served if any annual enrollment increase resulting from grade level expansion is within the limits established above.
+Furthermore, no modifications may alter student eligibility for enrollment except as permitted by applicable law. - Section 2.B.3.a: High Performing Charter School: As per Section 1002.331 Florida Statutes, a State designated high-performing charter school may increase its student enrollment once per school year by up to 15 percent more than the capacity identified in the charter and expand grade levels within kindergarten through grade 12 to add grade levels not already served if any annual enrollment increase resulting from grade level expansion is within the limits established above.
 A high-performing charter school shall notify the Sponsor in writing by March 1 if it intends to increase enrollment or expand grade levels the following year.
-The written notice shall specify the amount of the enrollment increase and the grade levels that will be added, as applicable.

-Section 2.B.4: Charter Renewal: This Charter may be renewed pursuant to Section 1002.33(7)(b)(1), Florida Statutes, for such duration as may be established by mutual written agreement of the parties.

-Section 2.C: Educational Program and Curriculum: The School shall deliver an educational program and curriculum as described in-its Application which is attached hereto and incorporated herein as Appendix 1.
+The written notice shall specify the amount of the enrollment increase and the grade levels that will be added, as applicable. - Section 2.B.4: Charter Renewal: This Charter may be renewed pursuant to Section 1002.33(7)(b)(1), Florida Statutes, for such duration as may be established by mutual written agreement of the parties. - Section 2.C: Educational Program and Curriculum: The School shall deliver an educational program and curriculum as described in-its Application which is attached hereto and incorporated herein as Appendix 1.